What We Would Ride

 While still an amazing bike, we found the WOOM3 to be preferred my more timid testers, while the Islabikes was better suited for hesitant riders who will likely graduate to more advanced riding.

 FTC Disclosure: No monetary compensation was provided for this review.
 All opinions are that of Two Wheeling Tots LLC.
-Two Wheeling Tots LLC is not an affiliate of WOOM Bikes USA but is an affiliate of Amazon.
+Two Wheeling Tots LLC is an affiliate of WOOM Bikes USA and Amazon.
 A demo WOOM3 was provided by WOOM Bikes USA to help facilitate this review.